usaid-cs/yesterday-i-learned/linguistics.md

 - [There are no words in Irish for yes and no](https://en.wikipedia.org/wiki/Irish_syntax#Questions_and_answers).
 See [this woman](https://www.youtube.com/watch?v=hcepgXwWbjI) in action.
 - [Thomas Crapper](https://en.wikipedia.org/wiki/Thomas_Crapper) led to the popularity of the term _Crapper_.
 He however did not invent the the flush toilet, nor the word _crap_, a middle English word.
 - [More than 2/3 of the US speak English exclusively](https://en.wikipedia.org/wiki/Languages_of_the_United_States).
 - The Hawaiian language has 5 vowels and 8 consonants.
 The [consonants](https://en.wikipedia.org/wiki/Hawaiian_language#Consonants) are roughly equivalent to m, n, p, t/k, h, w, l, and a glottal stop.
+It does not have sounds: B, C, D, F, G, H, J, R, **S**, V, Y, and X/Z.
 - [The French love abbreviating things when speaking](https://frenchtogether.com/differences-written-spoken-french/).
 They also love abbreviating things when writing, to the point where undoing the abbreviation is considered wrong.
 - [Words with accent circonflexe often had an S after the E that has the accent.](https://frenchtogether.com/french-accents/) _Intérêt_ was interest (English kept it), _hôpital_ was hospital (English kept it), and _hôtel_ was hostel (English might or might not have kept it).
+The pronunciation of a vowel with circumflex [is lengthened](https://en.wikipedia.org/wiki/Circumflex) to compensate for the deleted consonant (in this case, S)... and since it is hardly ever important to emphasis the removal of something, [over 2000 words have had the circumflex removed](https://en.wikipedia.org/wiki/Circumflex_in_French) in 2016.
 - [Fascism](https://en.wikipedia.org/wiki/Fascism) (Italian _fascismo_) came from Italian _fascio_, or a bundle of rods.
 [Faggot](https://en.wikipedia.org/wiki/Fasces) came from the same Latin root.
 - _Rent_ also means [to be torn apart](http://www.dictionary.com/browse/rend).
 - [_Celui_ and _ceux_](https://www.thoughtco.com/french-demonstrative-pronouns-1368928) are just the masculine equivalent of _celle_ and _celles_, respectively.
 They all mean "the one(s)", so they can mean this, that, these, and those.